 Contact an Ontario Child Custody Lawyer to Learn More

-For information on creating a parenting plan setting out your and your former partner’s preferred custody and access arrangements, see our article: What is a Parenting Plan?
-If you and your partner end up in court litigating your custody or access dispute, you should be aware that the court will make any decision in light of the best interests of the child or children.
+For information on creating a parenting plan setting out your and your former partner’s preferred custody and access arrangements, see our article: Parenting Plan If you and your partner end up in court litigating your custody or access dispute, you should be aware that the court will make any decision in light of the best interests of the child or children.
 See our article: Best Interests of the Child for more information.

 We also welcome you to call our offices at (905) 581-7222 to arrange a confidential consultation with one of our lawyers.